KristineTrona/brewery-locator/README.md

 ## Introduction

-This is a simple Brewery Locator app built with Typescript, Koa server, routing controllers, TypeORM and PostgreSQL in the backend and React with Redux in the frontend.
-The map is built with Leaflet, React Leaflet and Leaflet-Geosearch libraries.
+This is a simple full-stacl app , which allows a user to enter his/her location and find nearby breweries.
+The app is built with Typescript, Koa server, routing controllers, TypeORM and PostgreSQL in the backend and React with Redux in the frontend.
+The map functionality is built with Leaflet, React Leaflet and Leaflet-Geosearch libraries.

 ## Prerequisits